Class Prep List

 Silks and Sling (Hammock)

-We recommend form-fitting clothing that covers your torso, underarms, and knees to prevent fabric burns and protect your skin from bruising!
+We recommend fitted athletic clothing that covers your torso, underarms, and knees to help protect your skin from fabric burns and bruising.

-While shorts might be tempting in the hotter months, they don’t offer enough coverage and should be avoided to protect your skin.
-Long nails can make it difficult to grip the fabric, so they’re not ideal for aerial arts.
+While shorts may be tempting in warmer months, they don’t offer enough coverage for our fabric and should be avoided.
+Long nails can also make gripping the fabric more difficult and are not recommended.

 Lyra (Hoop)

-We recommend form-fitting athletic clothing that covers your torso and the backs of your knees.
-This protects your skin from friction burns and prevents clothing from catching on the apparatus.
+We recommend wearing fitted clothing that covers your torso and the backs of your knees.
+This helps protect your skin from friction burns and makes lyra movement more comfortable.

 Land Classes